 Hazards on Florida roadways can create the potential for serious motor vehicle accidents accompanied by equally serious injuries.
 Road hazards may consist of physical hazards, such as defective road conditions at constructions sites, as well as hazardous drivers.
 When drivers fail to abide by the Florida Rules of the Road or otherwise fail to drive in a reasonably safe and careful manner, serious accidents and injuries can occur.

 If you suspect that a road hazard caused your motor vehicle accident, you should contact an experienced Clearwater personal injury lawyer today.
-The knowledgeable car accident personal injury lawyers at Dolman Law Group may be able to help you file a claim or lawsuit against the responsible parties and help you recover the monetary compensation you deserve.
+The knowledgeable car accident personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA may be able to help you file a claim or lawsuit against the responsible parties and help you recover the monetary compensation you deserve.

 Negligent Roadway Drivers